ucsf-wynton/wynton-website-hpc/docs/hpc/howto/rstudio.md

 To exit the RStudio Desktop, type `quit()` at the R prompt, or press <kbd>Ctrl-C</kbd> in the above terminal.

+## Troubleshooting

+### Running out of memory

+If you get an 'R Session Error' dialog saying:

+> The previous R session was abnormally terminated due to an
+> unexpected crash.
+>
+> You may have lost workspace data as a result of this crash.
+>
+> RStudio may not have restored the previously active project as a
+> precaution.
+You may switch back to it using the Projects menu.
+>
+> [OK]

+one reason is that you ran out of memory and R was terminated by the operating system.
+Note that each user is limited to 96 GiB of RAM on the development node.
+Trying to use more than that, will cause the operating system to kill the underlying R process.
+When this happens, RStudio will likely keep running, but your R session was lost and reset.

 [CBI software stack]: /hpc/software/software-repositories.html
 [Work with R]: /hpc/howto/r.html
 [SSH with X11 forwarding enabled]: /hpc/howto/gui-x11fwd.html#x11-forwarding-over-ssh